• Skip to primary navigation

 Opus XVI

-Housed in a historic building from 1876, Opus XVI, is an Edvard Grieg Heritage Hotel and probably the fanciest hotel in Bergen.
+Housed in a historic building from 1876, Opus XVI, is an Edvard Grieg Heritage Hotel and one of the loveliest hotels in Bergen.
 Each room is designed individually, but the highlight here must be the dining room, which often features live music.
 Check current rates and availability here

 Thon Hotel Rosenkrantz Bergen